Sweeping changes, sweeping responses: the value of planning in the 21st century

 A podcast of the event is available and PowerPoint slides will be online shortly.

-Mitchell Silver (President of the American Planning Association and Chief Planning and Economic Development Officer for Raleigh, North Carolina) enthralled a packed audience last night at the RTPI Nathaniel Lichfield Annual Lecture.
+Mitchell Silver (President of the American Planning Association and Chief Planning and Economic Development Officer for Raleigh, North Carolina) enthralled a packed audience at the RTPI Nathaniel Lichfield Annual Lecture.
 Professor Nick Gallent (UCL) kicked off the evening and introduced Mitchell, who spoke expressively about the need for good planning.
 Drawing on a wealth of fascinating, and at times surprising, evidence from the U.S., Mitchell showed that good strategic planning can add significant value to investment, and argued that communities need planners to "fall in love with planning again".